KeYProject/key-docs/docs/UsingKeyBook.md

-Only now, when processing the resulting update `{t:=x}y:=t` further, we are at the heart of the update parallelization, the moment where updates turn from
-\emph{delayed} substitutions to real substitutions.
+Only now, when processing the resulting update `{t:=x}y:=t` further, we are at the heart of the update parallelization, the moment where updates turn from *delayed* substitutions to real substitutions.
 The reader can see that by applying the rule \menuRuleName{applyOnElementary} on `{t:=x}y:=t`, and then \menuRuleName{applyOnPV} (apply on Program Variable) on `{t:=x}t`.
 With that, our parallel update looks like `{t:=x || x:=y || y:=x}`.
 Its